Paralytic Shellfish Poisoning (PSP) and Harmful Algal Blooms (HABs)

 Cleaning, cooking, freezing, or aging contaminated shellfish and other animals does not reduce the health risk.

-The Qawalangin Tribe of Unalaska and three other sister tribes in the region (the Aleut Community of St. Paul Island, Agdaagux Tribe of King Cove, and Qagan Tayagungin Tribe of Sand Point) are collecting samples and sending them monthly for laboratory analysis of the toxins that cause PSP.
-We are trying to understand the general presence of PSP toxins in our shellfish and the presence of harmful algae in the water.
-This work is funded by NOAA National Centers for Coastal Ocean Science.
+Staff members of the Qawalangin Tribe of Unalaska are collecting blue mussel samples weekly and sending them to Anchorage for laboratory analysis of the toxins that cause PSP.
+We are trying to understand the general presence of PSP toxins in our shellfish.

 Due to the very specific nature of toxins and the delay between collecting samples and getting results, these results are not an indication of food safety.